 Also known as “2FA”, is an extra security layer that not only needs a username & password to login but also requires access to a device or physical object that only that user has access to e.g mobile phone or application.

-One of the most used 2FA plugins for WordPress is Clef in which a user needs access to their mobile app and match an on screen code to eb granted access to the WordPress admin panel.
+One of the most used 2FA plugins for WordPress is Clef in which a user needs access to their mobile app and match an on-screen code to be granted access to the WordPress admin panel.

 WAF (Web Application Firewall)

 A Web Application Firewall filters, monitors and blocks malicious HTTP traffic to your website.
 This basically puts a “filter layer” in between users and your website, letting legitimate users onto the site while blocking malicious requests.

 One of the most common occurring cyber-attacks is “Distributed Denial of Service” or “DDoS”, in which an attempt is made to overwhelm a website with traffic to the point that it is made unavailable.
 A firewall such as CloudFlare blocks these attacks while allowing normal users access to your site.

 For the vast majority of WordPress websites, the administrator panel is accessed using the /wp-admin extension (e.g “www.example.com/wp-admin”).
 Meaning anyone can access the login page of a WordPress website by using this extension.
 Hackers use this to attempt “Brute Force” attacks in which they use a program to guess huge numbers of login credentials until they finally gain access.

 What many people don’t know is that the “/wp-admin” extension can actually be changed to something only the administers know.
 For example, you could use “/secretword” instead.
 If hackers can’t access the login page, they can’t perform a “Brute Force” attack.

 Don’t Use “Admin” as a username